 These organisations will create an impact through strong cooperation with national partner organisations within the countries.
 Experiences and feedback from grassroots partners will also be collected to improve the tools.

-ePoster Presentation by Joey Murphy (University of Limerick) at the 7th International Society for Physical Activity and Health Congress (ISPAH), held at the Queen Elizabeth II Conference Centre in the heart of Westminster from 15-17 October 2018.
+This ePoster was presented by Joey Murphy (University of Limerick) at the 7th International Society for Physical Activity and Health Congress (ISPAH), held at the Queen Elizabeth II Conference Centre in the heart of Westminster from 15-17 October 2018.